Mikyo/metapattern.github.io/eyenetra_v3.md

 ---|---
 **Mike Parsons** | **Scott Kraft**
 *Marketing / Advertising* | *Marketing Strategy*
-Mike has served as managing partner for four advertising and digital agencies, during which time he worked on many large, award winning campaigns for clients such as Microsoft, Xbox, Coca Cola Company, HP, General Motors and Volkswagen.| Scott Kraft serves as Chief Executive Officer of Kraft Consultants and helps clients optimize their marketing investments and create lasting business value.
-Mr. Kraft served as an Executive Vice President of Marketing of Six Apart Ltd. He has over 20 years experience developing strategies and campaigns for leading brands such as Vodafone, Citigroup, Viacom, Nike, General Electric, NewsCorp, IAC, Microsoft, and SBC.
+Mike is a seasoned leader in marketing and technology.
+He has won many advertising awards including the Cannes Lions International and was recruited to America to launch the advertising for Microsoft’s Xbox.
+The launch of the Xbox Kinect made the Guinness Book of Records and was awarded an Effie for it’s effectivity.
+Currently, Mike works at FACTORY creating new products for companies such as Nike, GE and P&G. He also founded LaunchPodium Inc, an online marketing service.
+Mike has lived in Sydney, Amsterdam and London and now happily lives in San Francisco.| Scott Kraft is a veteran marketing executive with over 20 years experience developing strategies and campaigns for leading brands such as Vodafone, Citigroup, Viacom, Nike, General Electric, NewsCorp, IAC, Microsoft, and SBC.
 He served as Global Vice President of Branding and Advertising at Sun Microsystems.
 His work has been awarded the top honors in the marketing and advertising industry, including the Cannes Lions Grand Prix, the Grand Clio, and the AdClub's Golden Pencil.

 #### Case Studies ####
 <!-- .slide: id="casestudies" -->

 <!-- .slide: data-background="/lib/img/case-factory.jpg" class="narrow" -->
 ### Factory ###